-SWS records include documents, correspondence, financial records, publications, or electronic communications created by the Executive Board, the Board of Directors, SWS Staff, third parties employed by the SWS, and chapters on communicating with members or outside interests or managing the SWS's affairs.
-The following guidelines regarding scope of records and archival duration are designed to help the SWS maintain essential records for tax, audit, and historical reasons.
-The SWS Business Office maintains these records and supports sharing them with the Executive Board.
-However, if there is a change in business companies, the records are passed to the SWS President and new business office.
+SWS records include documents, correspondence, financial records, publications, and electronic communications created by the Executive Board, the Board of Directors, SWS Staff, third parties employed by the SWS, and Chapters to communicate with members or outside interests or managing the affairs of SWS.
+The following guidelines regarding document sharing and storage are designed to help SWS manage information that is essential to: 1) coordinate current business of SWS leadership, 2) ensure continuity of business during leadership transitions, 3) maintain complete records for taxes and audits, 4) maintain complete records of past business, 5) share records of Executive Board and Board of Director's decision-making with the membership (e.g., minutes).
+In general, the Executive Board oversees records for the first two purposes listed above and the SWS Business Office maintains records for the third, fourth and fifth purposes.
+Records maintained by the SWS Business Office (see details below) are shared with the Executive Board, as needed.
+If there is a change in business companies, all records are passed to the SWS President and new business office.